This is part 1 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 Houses – We do not have Gryffindor and Slytherin.
 Why?
 Because 90% of the campers would want to be in Gryffindor and their camp experience would be ruined if they ended up in Slytherin or Hufflepuff.
 We have our own houses – Embredor and Firesong.
 I created crests for the houses using Publisher (using a program like Adobe Illustrator would probably give you better results).

 Points – For the points I have two jars, each one with a house crest glued to it.
 For the points I use the glass gems that you would put in a vase.
 For Emredor I have blue gems and for Firesong I have red gems.
-You can get these at your local craft supply store.
-Points are awarded for many things during the week, but they can also be taken away for bad behavior.
+Points are awarded for many things during the week, but they can also be taken away for negative behavior.

 Trivia – Before I sort the campers into houses I want to find out how much they know about the world of Harry Potter.
 Some kids will have only seen a couple of the movies, while others will have seen them all and read all the books.
 I want to make sure that all of the knowledgeable, hard core Harry Potter fans aren’t in the same house, since a lot of points are given out during the week for answering trivia questions.